 Modern and Medieval Languages

 St John’s College usually admits about ten undergraduates each year to read Modern and Medieval Languages (MML).
 The College is able to provide tuition in any of the areas taught by the MML Faculty, and there are Fellows of St John’s who teach French, German, Italian and Portuguese.
 Native speaker tuition is available in any of the languages taught by the Faculty, and St John’s employs its own French Lector/Lectrice.
-Modern linguists at St John's

-Courses in Modern and Medieval Languages
+Subject Video: Modern and Medieval Languages at St John's

 UCAS Code: R800